AnjieCheng/Fast-ImageNet-Dataloader/README.md

 `Tensorpack` version > 0.9 is currently NOT supported.
-Note thatome prebuilt opencv is much slower than others.
+Note that some prebuilt `opencv` is much slower than others.
 Remember to check with [this script](https://github.com/tensorpack/benchmarks/blob/master/ImageNet/benchmark-opencv-resize.py) and make sure it prints < 1s.

 ### Preprocessing